How to Qualify

 All interested students must submit a Request for Accommodations Form.
-Accessibility Services provides, arranges, and coordinates accommodations and services for individuals with disabilities.
-Not only is this in compliance with Section 504 of the Rehabilitation Act and the Americans with Disabilities Act of (ADA), but it is also a part of our central purpose as a small college committed to offering an individualized approach to higher education.
+Accessibility Services provide, arrange, and coordinate accommodations and services for individuals with disabilities.
+Not only is this in compliance with Section 504 of the Rehabilitation Act and the Americans with Disabilities Act (ADA), but it is also a part of our central purpose as a small college committed to offering an individualized approach to higher education.
 This is a free service to all individuals with documented physical, mental, psychological, or learning disabilities.

 3. Disability Documentation

-Specific documentation guidelines below ensure that documentation is complete and supports requested accommodations and/or auxiliary aids as being necessary.
-A diagnosis of a disorder/impairment alone does not qualify an individual for an accommodation under applicable federal laws.
-For the purpose of receiving consideration for reasonable accommodations at Louisburg College, an individual must have an impairment that substantially limits one or more major life activities.
+Specific documentation guidelines below ensure that the documentation is complete and supports requested accommodations and/or auxiliary aids as being necessary.
+A diagnosis of a disorder/impairment alone does not qualify an individual for accommodation under applicable federal laws.
+To receive consideration for reasonable accommodations at Louisburg College an individual must have an impairment that substantially limits one or more major life activities.

-A diagnostic statement identifying the disability, including ICD or DSM classification, along with any relevant personal, psychosocial, medical, developmental and/or educational history.
+The student must submit a diagnostic statement identifying the disability, including ICD or DSM classification, along with any relevant personal, psychosocial, medical, developmental, and/or educational history.

-A clear description of the current impact and functional limitations of the condition pertaining to the academic, workplace and/or residential settings.
-Information regarding whether symptoms are constant or episodic, and the frequency and/or duration should be addressed.
+A clear description of the current impact and functional limitations of the condition must pertain to the academic setting, workplace, and/or the residential setting.
+Students should address information regarding whether symptoms are constant or episodic, and the frequency and/or duration.
 Any treatments, medications, and/or assistive devices/services currently prescribed or in use should include a description of the mediating effects and potential side effects from such treatments.

-Generally, sufficient documentation includes a psychological/psycho-educational evaluation or a letter from medical/mental health provider which addresses the areas described above.
+Sufficient documentation includes a psychological/psycho-educational evaluation or a letter from a medical/mental health provider that addresses the areas described above.
 While school plans such as IEPs or 504 Plans are helpful, they do not substitute for complete and current documentation.

-Likewise, other documents that are inadequate for this purpose include: documentation that is not age appropriate; testing instruments normed for children rather than adults; documentation in which screening instruments or rating scales are used as the sole diagnostic tool; medical chart notes or prescription pad notations; documents prepared for non-educational agencies (e.g., Social Security Administration, Department of Veterans Affairs).
+Other documents that are inadequate for this purpose include reports not appropriate for college-aged students and results from testing instruments normed for children rather than adults.
+Documentation in which screening instruments or rating scales are used as the sole diagnostic tool, medical chart notes or prescription pad notations, and documents prepared for non-educational agencies such as the Social Security Administration or the Department of Veterans Affairs are also inadequate.

-Students may use the Request for Accommodations Form and submit documentation at any time, but at a minimum of 14 calendar days prior to the need for services.
-Accommodations cannot be provided retroactively.
+Students may use the Request for Accommodations Form and submit documentation at any time with a minimum of 14 calendar days before the need for services.
+Louisburg College cannot provide accommodations retroactively.

-The student is responsible to self-identify and to provide documentation of disability.
-In general, the less obvious the disability, the more information is required to assess a student’s needs and make accommodation recommendations.
-If the documentation is incomplete or inadequate to determine the extent of the disability or reasonable accommodation, the college has the discretion to require additional documentation, the cost of which is borne by the student.
+The student is responsible for self-identifying and providing documentation of a disability.
+The less obvious the disability, the more information is required to assess a student’s needs and make accommodation recommendations.
+If the documentation is incomplete or inadequate to determine the extent of the disability or need for reasonable accommodation, the college has the discretion to require additional documentation the cost of which is borne by the student

 4. Meet with Director

-The student and director must meet to discuss the student’s expressed needs and concerns, service eligibility, disability documentation, and possible accommodations.
-If appropriate, a form is signed to enable Accessibility Services staff to disclose accommodation eligibility to the student’s instructors.
+The student and director must meet to discuss the student’s expressed needs, concerns, service eligibility, disability documentation, and possible accommodations.
+If appropriate, the student signs a form permitting Accessibility Services staff to disclose accommodation eligibility to the student’s instructors.

 5. Review Accommodations

-Once a student has been accepted, they will schedule an appointment with the director each semester to review accommodations and update disclosure release forms so that they apply to a student’s new set of instructors.
+Once Louisburg College accepts a student’s need for accommodation, they will schedule an appointment with the director each semester to review accommodations and update disclosure release forms so that they apply to a student’s new set of instructors.